 Cultural Control of English Ivy

 The first step is to sever the vines of the English ivy that have climbed trees in the landscape.
-The viney stems of the ivy are attached tightly and must be pried up from the trunk to be cut.
+Viney stems of the ivy are attached tightly and must be pried up from the trunk to be cut.
 A large flat-bladed screwdriver can lift and help make the vines easier to cut with pruners.
 Cut these vines several feet up the trunk at a height that is comfortable to attain.
-Then loosen the vines below these cuts and pull them downward from the trunk.
+Then loosen the vines below these cuts and pull them down from the trunk.
 Cut them off at the base of the tree.

 Larger vines may require the use of a saw, but be careful not to damage the tree trunk.
 Removal of the vines can be done at any time of the year.
 The hotter and drier the weather, the faster the remaining sections of vines up the trunk will die.